Untitled Stile (Teenage Version) (1991)

 By isolating a stile or hedge Chodzko scrutinises them to the extent that they become other than they were.
 Such a ‘making strange’ might be at the heart of Chodzko’s work, but it is by no means the whole story.
 These are both objects that can be recognised as signs of interaction and connection but have had their functionality stripped from them, so that their social meanings – their relevance to leisure and holiday – can be apprehended in a much clearer way.
 The strategies that Chodzko follows in making his work find echoes in the purpose followed by the Collège de Sociologie during its short history between 1937 and 1939.
 In its meetings, held in the back room of a Paris bookshop, members – among them Georges Bataille, Roger Callois, Pierre Klossowski, Alexandre Kojève, Michel Leiris, Jean Paulhan and Jean Wahl – proposed a notion of sacred sociology as a way of exploring those phenomena that draw people together in voluntary communal activity…”

-Stickers‘ (made by Chodzko from acrylic paint and acetate) available for ‘customising’ the stile, were included as part of the installation that included Untitled Stile (Teenage Version) (1991) in a solo exhibition at Bipasha Ghosh, London 1992.
+were part of the installation, with Untitled Stile (Teenage Version) (1991), This Is It (1992) and other works, in Chodzko’s solo exhibition at Bipasha Ghosh, London 1992.

 Related works: